kalmhq/docs/docs/guide-google.md

 #TODO ask team how to do this
 ```

-For setting up a service account, refer to [installation instructions](/docs/install#step-4-admin-service-account).
+For setting up a login token, refer to [installation instructions](/docs/install#step-4-admin-service-account).

+## Next Step

+You've now setup Kalm on a GKE cluster.
+For managing apps with Kalm, see the [Hello Kalm](/docs/tut-hello) tutorial.